zuckschwerdt/win-sdr-thumbs/README.md

 ## Current Limitations:
 - Currently, some SVGs may render as black squares or as being filled completely black
-  - Such SVGs contain properties not [supported by the Direct2D API](https://learn.microsoft.com/en-us/windows/win32/direct2d/svg-support) which this extension uses, but I'm working on workarounds
+  - Such SVGs contain properties not [supported by the Direct2D API](https://learn.microsoft.com/en-us/windows/win32/direct2d/svg-support) which this extension uses, but I'm working on workarounds for full support
 - The most notable limitations seem to be lack of support for:
   - CSS `<style>` blocks within a separate dedicated `<def>` block
   - `<Text>` elements